 Indirect Fluorescent Antibody (IFA), human neutrophil substrate

-Wegener's granulomatosis is a disease which results in a necrotizing granulomatous vasculitis in the upper and lower respiratory tract as well as in the kidney.
-The disease has been successfully treated with immunosuppressive drugs.
-Recently, autoantibodies against neutrophil cytoplasmic antigens have been found in these patients.
-The antibody is not directed against neutrophil surface antigens.
-These antibodies have also been observed in microscopic polyarteritis, in systemic lupus erythematosus and in vasculitis.
-The antibodies correlate best with individuals having a necrotizing crescentic glomerulonephritis with or without systemic illness.
+Neutrophil cytoplasmic antibody testing is useful in the evaluation of patients with vasculitis.
+GPA is a disease which results in a necrotizing granulomatous vasculitis in the upper and lower respiratory tract as well as in the kidney.
+Autoantibodies against neutrophil cytoplasmic antigens have been found in these patients.
+These antibodies have also been observed in microscopic polyarteritis, and other types of vasculitis.

 Negative.
 Pathologists interpretation of results provided.
-Two patterns have been recognized.
-True positive NCA is a finely granular pattern which stains all of the cytoplasm; C-Neutrophil Cytoplasmic autoantibodies (C-NCA) have been described in patients with Wegener's granulomatosis, polyarteritis nodosa and some types of crescentic glomerulonephritis.
+This panel includes neutrophil cytoplasmic antibody testing by indirect immunofluorescence (IFA), anti-proteinase 3 and anti-myeloperoxidase.
+Two common patterns have been recognized.
+One pattern is a finely granular staining of cytoplasmic granules; C-Neutrophil Cytoplasmic autoantibodies (C-NCA).
+The most common antibody that accounts for this pattern is anti-proteinase 3.
+C-NCA has been described in patients with Granulomatosis with Polyangiitis (GPA), polyarteritis nodosa and some types of crescentic glomerulonephritis.
 The second pattern shows a strong perinuclear fluorescence but little or no staining in the cytoplasm.
 This pattern has been attributed to anti-myeloperoxidase.
-The perinuclear NCA pattern (P-NCA) is associated with vasculitis, but is not as specific for Wegener's granulomatosis as the cytoplasmic (C-NCA) pattern.
+The perinuclear NCA pattern (P-NCA) is associated with vasculitis, but is not as specific for GPA as the cytoplasmic (C-NCA) pattern.

 Collect specimen in SST tube.
 Centrifuge, aliquot serum into a plastic vial and freeze.